stoplightio/ExampleChooserPrismProxy/README.md

 ### Quick Start

 Start the example-chooser proxy with the following command.
-(Later you'll probably want the `--detach` option, but omitting it for now makes it easy to see how the proxy interacts with Prism).
+(Later you'll probably want the `--detach` option, but omitting it now makes it easy to see how the proxy interacts with Prism).

 ```sh
 docker compose -f docker-compose.yaml up
 ```

-In a different terminal, run the following commands.
+In a different terminal, run the following commands:

 ```sh
 % curl -s http://localhost:4010/pets/1